auth0/docs/articles/organizations/configure-membership.md

 The route in your application must accept `invitation` and `organization` parameters through the query string.
 To start the invitation acceptance transaction, it should forward both parameters along with the end-user to your Auth0 `/authorize` endpoint.

 ::: note
-To support ulti-tenant scenarios where the organization name is used as a subdomain or path variable in your application (for example, `acme.myapp.com`), an `organization_name` parameter is also included in the invitation link sent to users.
+To support multi-tenant scenarios where the organization name is used as a subdomain or path variable in your application (for example, `acme.myapp.com`), an `organization_name` parameter is also included in the invitation link sent to users.
 This parameter does not need to be sent to `/authorize`.
 :::

 For example, if you have an organization-enabled application with an **Application Login URI** set to `https://myapp.com/login`, then the link sent in the email invitation that an end-user receives will be: `https://myapp.com/login?invitation={invitation_ticket_id}&organization={organization_id}&organization_name={organization_name}`.